deepakjohnson91/deepakjohnson91.github.io/index.md

 I completed my PhD in Development Studies from the [Indian Statistical Institute Bangalore Centre](https://www.isibang.ac.in/) in 2021.
 The degree was awarded by the [Tata Institute of Social Sciences, Mumbai](https://tiss.edu/).

 My interest areas are development economics and agricultural economics.
-My current research examines the contribution of salaried employment to household incomes among agricultural households in India.
-I am also handling a few undergraduate courses in my university.
+I handle courses related to introductory macroeconomics, microeconomics, growth and development, and R programming for undergraduate and graduate students at the University.

 A note about my name: My official name is "Karayamparambil Deepak Johnson" with "Karayamparambil" being my surname (family name).
 However, I prefer to use "Deepak Johnson."